shobrook/syntaxis/README.md

 ## Usage

 Using `saplings` takes only two steps.
-First, convert your input program into an [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) –– you'll need to import the `ast` module for this.
+First, convert your input program into an [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) using the `ast` module.
 Then, import the `Saplings` object and initialize it with the root node of the AST.

 ```python
 import ast